 Les Franglophones is a non-profit organisation of French speakers based in Sussex.
 It was created in 2007 by a group of French-speaking parents with a view to sharing their language and culture with their children.
 Our association Les Franglophones, the name of which reflects the bilingual nature of our daily lives, is a community of people with different origins sharing a common language.
 We offer French indoor classes for children 4-11, Gatherings for parents and under 5 "Les Bidous" indoor and "Les Feux Follets ' in the forest.
-Together with BonjourKidz we offer French Forest school which is registered with Ofsted via BonjourKidz: La Maternelle des P'tits Loups for 3-5 years old and Les Farfadets for 4-8 years old.
-Certificate on page 26.
+We also offer French Forest school La Maternelle des P'tits Loups for 3-5 years old and Les Farfadets for 4-9 years old.